cccbr/runningatower/content/docs/020-permissions/index.md

 Within the CoE jurisdiction, the legal process for cathedrals run parallel with parish church legislation passed by Synod via the Church Commissioners and Parliament.
 The Ecclesiastical Exemption covers all CoE buildings, fixtures and fittings.
 The amenity groups have a statutory right to be consulted.

 For Cathedrals the [Cathedrals Fabric Commission for England](https://www.churchofengland.org/resources/churchcare/cathedrals-fabric-commission#na) (CFCE) is the equivalent of the Church Buildings Council (CBC).
 There is more Government and amenity group involvement in the CFCE committees.
 Each of the cathedrals has its own [Fabric Advisory Committee]( https://www.churchofengland.org/resources/churchcare/cathedral-fabric-commission/cathedral-fabric-advisory-committees) (FAC).
-This equates to each cathedral having its own Diocesan Advisory Committee.
+This equates to each cathedral having its own [***Diocesan Advisory Committee***](../170-glossary/#diocesan-advisory-committee-dac).
 All the cathedrals and churches committees sit within the CBC.

 ### Ireland